SBRG/MASSpy/documentation_builder/index.rst

-Welcome to MASSpy's documentation!
+Welcome to MASSpy's Documentation!
 ==================================

 The **M**\ass **A**\ction **S**\toichiometric **S**\imulation **py**\thon
 (**MASSpy**) package contains modules for the construction, simulation, and analysis of kinetic models of biochemical reaction systems.

-**MASSpy** is built to integrate seemlessly with **COBRApy** :cite:`ELPH13`, a widely used modeling software package for constraint-based reconstruction and analysis of biochemical reaction systems.
-Therefore **MASSpy**  can be used seperately from or in conjuction with **COBRApy**, thereby providing a wide range of modeling workflows and techniques.
-Additional information about **COBRApy** can be found in its `documentation <https://cobrapy.readthedocs.io/en/latest/index.html>`_ or `github page <https://github.com/opencobra/cobrapy.>`_.
+**MASSpy** is built to integrate seamlessly with **COBRApy** :cite:`ELPH13`, a widely used modeling software package for constraint-based reconstruction and analysis of biochemical reaction systems. **MASSpy**  can be used separately from or in conjunction with **COBRApy**, providing a vast assortment of modeling techniques and tools that enable different workflows.
+Additional information about **COBRApy** can be found in its
+`documentation <https://cobrapy.readthedocs.io/en/latest/index.html>`_ or
+`github page <https://github.com/opencobra/cobrapy.>`_.